gvwilson/sensibleadventures/cloudherd/reboot.md

             *   then encouraging: "What you do every day, flying on a cloud... that takes a lot more courage than this"
         *   wading through the freezing thigh-deep water is the scariest thing Noxy has ever had to do
     *   Noxy wants to go to one of the winter huts
-        *   Thokmay: "We can't --- Tasteless will be in the closest one, and they'll look in the others right away"
+        *   Thokmay: "We can't --- Yestevan will be in the closest one, and they'll look in the others right away"
         *   leads Noxy to a hollow under a fallen tree where he has stashed some stolen gear
         *   Thokmay: "Kulbinder found it"
     *   have to start a fire so that Noxy's legs won't freeze